yjbanov/luci.dart/README.md

 The following features are not (yet) implemented:

-- **Incremental re-builds**: incremental re-builds allows you to only build what changed since the last build.
-To do that your workspace must obide by extra rules that this tool does not enforce, such as pre-declaration of inputs and outputs for every build target.
+- **Incremental re-builds**: incremental re-builds allow you to only build what changed since the last build.
+To do that your workspace must abide by extra rules that this tool does not enforce, such as pre-declaration of inputs and outputs for every build target.
-- **Language/compiler/framework support**: this tool comes with zero knowledge about your project, such as what language and compilers you are using, or any frameworks.
-All that functionality is expected to be provided by your workspace and your target runners.
-This is unlike other build systems, such as Bazel, which comes with a big list of supported languages and frameworks out-of-the-box.
+- **Target visibility**: all targets have public visibility.
+Any target may depend on any other target.

 ## Concepts